The LeRoi Brothers

 The LeRoi Brothers are an American rock band from Austin, Texas.

 The group was founded in 1981 by Mike Buck (also of The Fabulous Thunderbirds), Don Leady, Steve Doerr, and Alex Napier.
-The group was a long-running Austin bar band, but achieved national success with the album Open All Night, which reached #181 on the Billboard 200 in 1987.
+The group was a long-running Austin bar band, but achieved national success with the album Open All Night, which reached number 181 on the Billboard 200 in 1987.

 Former member Alex Napier died on February 3, 2011, in Desoto, Texas from liver cancer, aged 59.

 On March 12, 2014, The LeRoi Brothers were inducted into the Austin Music Hall of Fame.

 Former member Evan Johns died from complications of liver disease on March 11, 2017, at the age of 60 in Austin, Texas.